 For all specifications, this Working Group will seek horizontal review for accessibility, internationalization, privacy, and security with the relevant Working and Interest Groups, and with the TAG.
 Invitation for review must be issued during each major standards-track document transition, including FPWD.
 The Working Group is encouraged to engage collaboratively with the horizontal review groups throughout development of each specification.
 The Working Group is advised to seek a review at least 3 months before first entering CR and is encouraged to proactively notify the horizontal review groups when major changes occur in a specification following a review.

 Additional technical coordination with the following Groups will be made, per the W3C Process Document:

-- The Machine Learning for the Web Community Group developed the Web Neural Network API adopted by this Working Group.
+- The Web Machine Learning Community Group developed the Web Neural Network API adopted by this Working Group.
 It is expected that the Community Group will continue drive technical work around other specifications in its scope.
-This Working Group will work with the Machine Learning for the Web Community Group on shaping the Tentative Specifications being worked on in the Community Group for the Recommendation track.
+This Working Group will work with the Web Machine Learning Community Group on shaping the Tentative Specifications being worked on in the Community Group for the Recommendation track.

 - GPU for the Web Working Group

 - The GPU for the Web Working Group defines access to GPU devices with the WebGPU API, and a WebGPU Shading Language that may be used to implement traditional machine learning algorithms efficiently.
 The Web Machine Learning Working Group will coordinate with this group to avoid overlap and to ensure proper integration of WebNN with WebGPU APIs.

 - WebAssembly Community Group